JustAppSec

 What happened

-MetInfo CMS is a PHP-based content management system used to build and administer websites.
+MetInfo CMS is a PHP-based content management system.

-Severity is CVSS v4.0 9.3 (Critical) (and CVSS v3.1 9.8 (Critical)) in the CVE record.
-Unauthenticated RCE in a CMS remains a high-signal internet-exploitation pattern because these systems are frequently exposed to the public web and often run with filesystem privileges sufficient for persistence.
+Severity CVSS v4.0 9.3 / v3.1 9.8.
+Unauth RCE in a CMS is a high-signal internet-exploitation pattern - these are publicly exposed, often run with filesystem privileges sufficient for persistence.

 Who is impacted